anafvidal/research-code/README.txt

 The results are stored in a "results" directory.
 The "images" directory contains all the test images.
-After all the test images are processed and the results are stored in the corresponding directory, the script "utils/runStats.m" can be used to compute the average MSE and computing time. runStats.m is a function that receives as an argument the full path to the folder where all the results (the *.mat files) are stored.
+After all the test images are processed and the results are stored in the corresponding directory, the function "utils/runStats.m" can be used to compute the average MSE and computing time. runStats.m is a function that receives as an argument the full path to the folder where all the results (the *.mat files) are stored.